 So once again, to be is to be interactive.
 I know of no counterexamples.

 That’s what has to be settled first.
 You may say it isn’t, but let’s pretend it is, as I believe it to be.
 Here then is how I would explain and support the following sentences that my friend found completely unsupported.
 They are of course just as debatable as the central principle of process thought is, but they are not simply pulled out of the air.

 God exists.
 Where’s the evidence?

-Hartshorne and Whitehead claim (see above) that any fully aware individual will also be aware of “the wholeness of the world.”
+And they claim that any fully aware individual will also be aware of “the wholeness of the world.”

 And if to be is to be interactive, “the wholeness of the world” is interactive too, in fact, wholly interactive as opposed to only partly interactive.